anyscale/templates/templates/endpoints_v2/README.md

  • The French Laundry
 ```

-RayLLM uses an OpenAI-compatible API, allowing us to use the OpenAI SDK to access Endpoint backends.
+RayLLM uses an OpenAI-compatible API, allowing us to use the OpenAI SDK to query the LLMs.

 ```python